zoe-walker/Visualizations/docs/visualization-config-json.md

 <a name="dynamic-data"></a>
 * __Property__: dynamicData
     * Indicates if the visualization supports data being posted to it to update itself or does it need to be completely re-rendered.
 The value is either true or false and if true data after the initial load will be passed to the visualization using the dataChanged(data) function.
 See [JavaScript Configuration Object -> Functions Object](visualization-configuration-object.md#functions-object)
+<a name="can-overflow"></a>
+* __Property__: canOverflow (Introduced in Customer Release 6)
+    * Indicates that when rendered, the visualization may exceed the bounds of the panel and wishes to increase the size of the panel and page to fully accommodate it.
+The visualization needs to call [updateSize function](visualization-configuration-object.md#update-size) to effect the resizing.
+The value is either true or false.
 * __Property__: entry - Object
     * Defines the location of the visualization entry function within the package
     * __Field__: file